Frequently Asked Questions

 What is solitaire?

 Solitaire is a family of single-player card games, also known as "patience" in many countries.
-The goal is typically to sort cards into ordered sequences by suit.
-There are hundreds of variants, with Klondike, Spider, and FreeCell being the most popular.
+The goal is usually to sort a shuffled deck into ordered sequences, most often by building four foundation piles from Ace to King by suit.
+There are hundreds of documented variants, but Klondike, Spider, and FreeCell are by far the most widely played.
+Each variant has its own layout and rules, yet they all share the core appeal of imposing order on a randomly shuffled deck through a mix of planning and patience.

 What is the most popular solitaire game?